Ruyi-Zha/r2_gaussian/README.md

 ### Introduction

-This repo is the official implementation of our NeurIPS 2024 paper [R<sup>2</sup>-Gaussian: Rectifying Radiative Gaussian Splatting for Tomographic Reconstruction](https://arxiv.org/abs/2405.20693).
+This is the official repo of our NeurIPS 2024 paper [R<sup>2</sup>-Gaussian: Rectifying Radiative Gaussian Splatting for Tomographic Reconstruction](https://arxiv.org/abs/2405.20693).
 If you find this repo useful, please give it a star ⭐ and consider citing our paper.

 ### News